The deadline for some art and design courses is 18:00 (UK time) on Saturday 24 March.

 - If so, you can see what's available in our Adjustment service.

-- Find info about exam re-marks – you'll need to try to arrange the re-mark as quickly as possible, and keep in touch with your university or college to keep them up-to-date.
+- Find info about exam reviews and appeals – you'll need to try to arrange the review as quickly as possible, and keep in touch with your university or college to keep them up-to-date.

 - Look for course vacancies in our Clearing service, or look into other options – like a gap year, work or an apprenticeship – either instead of higher education, or just while you reapply for next year.